 If you’re outside the U.S. or Canada, you’ll probably be working with UberEats.
 Inside the U.S., you’ll have choices in many cities.

-UberEats is probably better for large orders, since DoorDash has the 7% - 15% service fee .
+UberEats is probably better for large orders since DoorDash has a 7% – 15% service fee.

-DoorDash is the way to go if you want alcohol delivered with your meal.
+DoorDash is the way to go for smaller meals since they don’t enforce a minimum order.
+(And don’t forget, you can get alcohol delivered with your meal too.)

 Both services have great reviews.